-According to Business Insider, Warren Buffett still lives in the home he bought for $31,500 in 1958, Mark Zuckerberg drives a Volkswagen hatchback and IKEA founder Ingvar Kamprad often takes the bus to work.
-Their net worths range from about $40 billion to $60 billion, so if money isn’t the reason for these cutbacks, what is?
+According to Business Insider, Warren Buffett still lives in the home he bought for $31,500 in 1958, Mark Zuckerberg has long driven an affordable Volkswagen and Ikea founder Ingvar Kamprad often took the bus to work.
+Their net worths range from about $40 billion to $117 billion, so if money isn’t the reason for these cutbacks, what is?

 Simple frugality.
 Some of the richest people on earth recognize that living below your means is essential to financial sustainability.
 Take Bill Gates, for instance, who famously said, “I can understand wanting to have millions of dollars, there’s a certain freedom, meaningful freedom, that comes with that.
 But once you get much beyond that, I have to tell you, it’s the same hamburger.”

 If you weren’t born rich, you have to work much harder for your earnings and adopt a strong, steadfast attitude that translates into wealth.

 “Look at every successful person across a wide spectrum of industries and activities,” said award-winning marketing advisor John Mulry.
 “All had their obstacles, demons and downfalls, but their desire to succeed and ability to overcome was greater than anything else.
 They were willing to stop at nothing to achieve.”

 Most friends won’t tell you that you’re a quitter.
 That means it’s totally up to you to make the hard call, and that is something only winners do.

 You Eat Out Too Often

 Just about everyone loves a Frappuccino in the morning and Chipotle with colleagues in the afternoon.
 Meanwhile, your brown-bagging coworker secretly knows that you’ve just wasted $25.